i3drobotics/i3drsgm/README.md

 # Package
 ## Windows
 Double click 'package.bat' found in the scripts folder.
-This will package the files in install/i3drsgm into an exe using 7-zip.
+This will package the files in install/i3drsgm into an exe using 7-zip and get everything ready for a software release.
 The script expects 7-zip to be installed at 'C:\Program Files\7-Zip'.
 If this is different then you will need to adapt this script.

 ## Linux